hailanyi/3D-Detection-Tracking-Viewer/readme.md

 #### 6. Show 2D and 3D results
 To show a single frame, you can directly run ```vi.show_2D()```, ``` vi.show_3D()```.
 The visualization window will not close until you press the "Enter" key.
-Please zoom out the 3D scene by scrolling the middle mouse button backward, and then you can see the point cloud in this window.
 You can change the viewing angle by dragging the mouse within the visualization window.

 To show multiple frames, you can use the for loop.
 While the code is running, please first click on the 3D window and then press the "Enter" key to view a sequence data.